tylerturdenpants/ember-attacher/README.md

   // Useful for performance reasons, but will hide your attachment from search engines.
   lazyRender: false,

-  // An options object that will be merged into popperOptions.
+  // A middleware array that will be merged into computePosition options
-  modifiers: null,
+  middleware: null,

   // A function to be fired when the attachment's visibility changes.
 The new visibility is passed
   // to the function as an arg.